You might ask, why would anyone choose engineered hardwood flooring when you can have the real thing for around the same price?

 Hosking Hardwood was founded in 1939.
 The company has received many favorable reviews online.

 Home Depot’s selection of engineered hardwood ranges from low to high quality flooring with plank thicknesses anywhere from ⅛ to ¾ inches in thickness.
-They offer many choices of quality, price, species, and brand.
+They offer many choices of quality, price, species, and brand (including a hardwood line from Mullican).

 You can choose to purchase and install this floor on your own or pay an additional cost for their professional installers to do it for you.